Ozioma45/js-factorial-testing/README.md

 This project is a JavaScript application that calculates the factorial of a given number.
 It provides a factorial function implemented in JavaScript with error handling for negative numbers.
 Additionally, it includes Jest tests to ensure the correctness of the factorial function.
 Moreover, it offers a basic HTML interface for users to input a number and see its factorial.

+## Live Preview

+You can view a live preview of this project [here](https://ozioma45.github.io/js-factorial-testing/).

 ## Installation

 To use this project, you'll need to have Node.js installed on your system.